Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 ```

 **Benefits:**
-- Provides clear feedback when the database is unavailable
+- Provides clear operational feedback when the database is unavailable
-- Improves debugging and user experience
+- Improves debugging
 - Catches connection issues early

 ### Error Handling in Context